meodai/pro-color-harmonies/README.md

   modifiers: { sine: 0.1 },
 });

-// all.analogous, all.complementary, all.triadic, all.tetradic, all.splitComplementary
+// all.analogous, all.complementary, all.triadic, all.tetradic, all.splitComplementary, all.tintsShades
 ```

 Each palette is run through the modifiers (if provided), just like `generate`.